StupsKiesel/Pyplanet-Plugins/README.md

 All the litle Plugind that were made by me or with me All the plugins need to be installed in "...\pyplanet\apps\custom\"

-Donatewidget: (Developed by MosKi & StupsKiesel)
+Donatewidget:
 A litle widget that allows players to donate planets easely.
 It shows only on podium.

-ToolBox: (Developed by MosKi & StupsKiesel)
+(Developed by MosKi & StupsKiesel)

+ToolBox:
 This is a litle Player menu in PyPlanet theme style It's very usefull for new players who dont know commands like /scoreprogression, ....
 It has 10 buttons with hardcoded functions